logical/esp32-arduino/README.md

 their reliability is about 80% and they have no error correction.
-I am looking for suggestions on how to get the baud rates up to 1200 if it is possible.
+I am looking for suggestions on how to get the reliability up.

 use minimodem to test.